mbridak/not1mm/README.md

 - {HISCALL} Send what's in the callsign field.
 - {SNT} Sends 5nn
 - {SENTNR} Sends whats in the SentNR field.

-## Editing macro keys (Persistent)

-To edit the macros in a more persistent way.
-Choose `File` > `Edit CW Macros`.
-This will open your systems registered text editor with current macros loaded.
-When your done just save the file and close the editor.
-The logger will then reload the macros.
-This will persist across until you change them again.

 ## cty.dat and QRZ lookups for distance and bearing